PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 1. Solar exports can’t touch the Base Charge.

-Your bill will always start at ~$24/month before any other charges.
+Your bill will always start at roughly $24 per month before anything else happens.

-3. It creates a structural incentive for PG&E to increase the fixed fee over time.
+3. It creates a structural incentive for PG&E to raise fixed fees over time.

-Fixed fees?
-They slide through rate cases much easier.
+Per-kWh charges trigger public backlash.
+Fixed charges slide through rate cases much more easily.

-4. Solar still delivers savings — just not complete insulation from PG&E anymore.
+4. Solar still delivers savings.
+Just not total insulation from PG&E anymore.

-Panels still wipe out grid usage.
-Batteries still protect you from outages.
-But that untouchable base fee adds friction.
+Panels still wipe out most grid usage.
+Batteries still protect you during outages.
+The Base Charge simply adds friction you can’t eliminate.

 Does This Hurt Solar Savings?